Dylan McDermott: Career

 McDermott made his screen debut in Hamburger Hill in 1987 before starring in the 1989 film Steel Magnolias opposite Julia Roberts as her husband Jackson Latcherie.
 He also starred in Twister, a film about a man trying to rescue his girlfriend and daughter from a tornado storm.
 The same year brought Neon Empire, a film about the rise and fall of one man in Las Vegas.
 However, his first big break as an actor was in the film In the Line of Fire.
 Through his connection with Clint Eastwood, McDermott was able to land his first major gig in The Practice.
-The show expanded McDermott's stardom, and he made People's list of the "50 Most Beautiful People in the World 1998" with the magazine calling him "a prime-time heartthrob".
+The show, in which he starred from 1997 to 2004, earned him a Golden Globe Award for Best Performance by an Actor in a Television Series – Drama and a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
+It also expanded McDermott's stardom, and he made People's list of the "50 Most Beautiful People in the World 1998" with the magazine calling him "a prime-time heartthrob".
 He got this distinction again in 2000.
-In 1994, McDermott starred in Miracle on 34th Street as Lawyer Bryan Bedford, which has grossed $46.3 million dollars in the Worldwide Box Office.
+In 1994, McDermott starred in Miracle on 34th Street as lawyer Bryan Bedford.
+The Christmas movie remake grossed $46.3 million at the worldwide box office.
+In 1995, he appeared in the family comedy-drama film Home for the Holidays as business partner Leo Fish.

 Despite his success on The Practice, McDermott was cut from the show.
 Executive producer David E. Kelley cited "economic and creative realities" as a result of pressure from ABC to reduce costs.
 McDermott did appear in the final two episodes of the final season.

 In 2004, McDermott starred alongside Julianna Margulies four-part mini-series The Grid, playing FBI Special Agent Max Canary in an anti-terrorist unit.
 Returning to theater in 2006, the actor played a returned soldier suffering from post-traumatic stress disorder in the Ensler's play The Treatment.
-In 2007, McDermott starred in the television series Big Shots.
+In 2007, McDermott played role of Roy Solomon in the supernatural thriller film The Messengers, and starred in the television series Big Shots.
 Due to low viewership, the show was canceled in January 2008 after 11 episodes without completing the planned 13-episode season.
 On October 30, 2008, TV Guide reported that McDermott was due to co-star alongside Shannen Doherty in the film Burning Palms, a satire based on Los Angeles stereotypes told through five intertwining storylines.